The School Counseling Office at Crossett Brook Middle School

 My goal is to help students navigate their middle school years, learn about themselves and others, discover answers and solutions to life's many mysteries, and grow and blossom into productive members of our community and world.
 In addition, I hope to help students learn to positively reflect on their individual worth so that they may understand the value of their unique contributions to the world.
 Lastly, we believe in teaching students about personal responsibility for their school work, their relationships, and themselves.

-This is my thirteenth year as the school counselor at CBMS!
+This is my fourteenth year as the school counselor at CBMS!
 How time flies!

 I earned a Bachelor of Arts in Psychology from Saint Michael's College in 1998, and upon graduation worked for four years as a dormitory counselor in a private boarding school serving students with social, emotional, and educational differences.
 I returned to school to further my education, and received a masters degree in counseling, with a K-12 certification in school counseling, from the University of Vermont in 2004.
 Before working in Waterbury, I spent one year as the school counselor at Main Street Middle School in Montpelier.
 I live in Richmond with my husband and two young children.
 I enjoy being outdoors, reading, coaching, and traveling!